Robert is an anatomy professor at Benedictine University in Lisle, IL.

 Posterior rami of spinal nerves innervate the parts of the body wall that developed from epaxial portions of dermomyotomes, including deep muscles of the back.
 Posterior rami divide into a medial branch for muscles close to the midline and nearby vertebrae, joints, and ligaments and lateral branches for muscles away from the midline.
 Above the T6 spinal nerve, the medial branches supply muscles and the overlying skin of the back.
 Below T6, the lateral branches supply the skin instead.

 Below, I will go over the characteristics of the various posterior rami, starting with the first three posterior rami, which are exceptional and have special names.
-Students in my fall 2020 Human Anatomy course at Benedictine University just need to know the greater occipital nerve at this point.
+Students in my spring 2021 Human Anatomy course at Benedictine University just need to know about the suboccipital and greater occipital nerves at this point.

 - Suboccipital nerve: the posterior ramus of C1 innervates the four suboccipital muscles, and so it is called the suboccipital nerve.
 It also sends a branch to the overlying semispinalis capitis.
 C1 spinal nerve often has no posterior root, and therefore no sensory component.
 In this case, the posterior ramus of C2 takes over cutaneous and sensory innervation of the skin, fascia, and suboccipital muscles.